 Security

-As an infrastructure tool that requires access to your cloud provider we understand there may be questions, concerns and necessary clarification around our own infrastructure, processes and procedures.
-We as developers on Vantage are also customers of Vantage to more closely align our security concerns with those of our customers.
-Lastly, our team has worked at public cloud infrastructure providers including Amazon Web Services and DigitalOcean and are applying best practices learned at these providers to ensure security is handled as best it can.
+As an infrastructure tool that requires access to your cloud provider, we understand there may be questions, concerns, and necessary clarification around our infrastructure, processes, and procedures.
+We, as developers at Vantage, are also customers of Vantage, which more closely aligns our security concerns with those of our customers.

-Vantage requests various in-line read-only permissions when creating the cross account role on your behalf.
-However, we understand this can be too broad of a permission set for certain use-cases.
-As a result, we do allow for creating Cross Account IAM roles with whatever permissions you're comfortable with.
-It is important to understand that as a result of narrowing the scope of the permissions Vantage has certain functionality that will be limited.
+Vantage requests various in-line read-only permissions when creating the cross-account role on your behalf; however, we understand this can be too broad of a permission set for certain use cases.
+As a result, we do allow you to create Cross-Account IAM roles with whatever permissions you're comfortable with.
+However, keep in mind that narrowing the scope of the role's permissions will limit certain functionality in Vantage.

-If you email support@vantage.sh in advance of that we are happy to facilite provisioning your account with a custom role prior to then.
-Please note that we will provide you with some custom attributes to associate with your Cross Account Role to prevent against the Confused Deputy problem so please contact Vantage support prior to creating your role.
+If you email support@vantage.sh in advance, we can facilitate provisioning your account with a custom role.
+Please note that we will provide you with some custom attributes to associate with your Cross-Account IAM Role to prevent the "confused deputy" problem.
+As a result, you will need to contact Vantage support before you create the role.

 Data Revocation

-In your account settings page you have the ability to revoke the Cross Account IAM Role at any time.
-Automatically and nearly instantly, Vantage will delete all data associated with that Cross Account IAM Role.
-It doesn't remove your set of custom Vantage Views created - however all of those views will be empty as there are no resources.
+In the account Settings section, you can revoke the Cross-Account IAM Role at any time.
+Automatically and nearly instantly, Vantage will delete all data associated with that Cross-Account IAM Role.
+Note that the deletion doesn't remove the set of custom Vantage views you've created; however, these views will be empty, as there are no longer any resources.

-In your account settings page you also have the ability to delete your account.
-Upon deleting your account all data is deleted.
+In the account Settings section, you also can delete your account.
+Once you delete your account, all data is deleted as well.

 Data Sharing